Cricovul Sărat

 The Cricovul Sărat is a left tributary of the river Prahova in Romania.
 It discharges into the Prahova in Adâncata.
-It flows through the villages Buda Crăciunești, Sângeru, Apostolache, Gornet-Cricov, Iordăcheanu, Urlați, Arioneștii Noi, Albești-Paleologu, Cioranii de Jos and Adâncata.
+It flows through the villages Buda Crăciunești, Sângeru, Apostolache, Gornet-Cricov, Iordăcheanu, Urlați, Arioneștii Noi, Albești-Paleologu, Cioranii de Jos, Vadu Parului, Albesti-muru, Cioceni and Adâncata.
 Its length is 94 km and its basin size is 809 km2.

 Tributaries

 The following rivers are tributaries to the river Cricovul Sărat (from source to mouth):